rapidsai/docs/demos/rapids-demo.md

 For issues with RAPIDS libraries like cuDF, cuML, RMM, or others file an issue in the related GitHub project.

-Additional help can be found on [Stack Overflow](https://stackoverflow.com/tags/rapids) or [Google Groups](https://groups.google.com/forum/#!forum/rapidsai).
+Additional help can be found on [Stack Overflow](https://stackoverflow.com/tags/rapids), [NVIDIA Developer Forums](https://forums.developer.nvidia.com/c/ai-data-science/data-processing/324/none) or [Google Groups](https://groups.google.com/forum/#!forum/rapidsai).